oodler577/FreePublicPerlAPIs/README.md

 6. [Discussions](https://github.com/oodler577/FreePublicPerlAPIs/discussions) are enabled, keep it clean and germane.
 7. You also may seek wisdom [here](https://www.perlmonks.org/?node_id=11161472) or [here](https://www.reddit.com/r/perl/comments/1f5e8jz/a_cordial_invitation_to_participate_in_growing/).

-**Note**: A module is not _complete_ until it's been uploaded to CPAN.
+**Note**: A module is not considered _complete_ until it's been uploaded to CPAN.
 This is not optional.
 Effectively this means your project will not be listed on CPAN or at the FreePublicAPI site.

 _See an example module on CPAN_ - [Acme::Free::API::Ye](https://metacpan.org/pod/Acme::Free::API::Ye).